nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 3.1.4 Departments
 The leftmost panel is the Departments section.
 Here you can view the status of the departments in your company.
-The main data you can view on hand is the number of employees available.
+The main data displayed is the number of employees available.

 ### 3.1.5 Leaves
 The last panel on the right is the Leaves section.
 On this panel, you can view the dates in which employees have